-Fall 2017 peer leaders are particularly interested in the following roles:
+Fall 2017 peer leaders are particularly interested in the following roles (2018 data coming soon):

 Training #2 – Mentoring & Diversity

-FYE tentatively matches peer leaders with extended orientation faculty that have indicated peer leader interest around mid-April.
+FYE tentatively matches peer leaders with faculty that have indicated peer leader interest around late-April.
 Initial matches are not final assignments, but merely a match suggestion based a number of criteria (course time, peer leader schedule, etc.).
 It is ultimately the mutual decision of the peer leader and the faculty member to work together.
 See below for what faculty should expect during the matching process.